faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/what_is_an_objective_investigation.md

 In general, I strongly recommend that readers understand comprehensively the LDS model---officially represented at [lds.org](https://lds.org/)---and that they comprehensively study the LDS apologetic model, which is discussed in [these additional Church approved and suggested resources](https://www.lds.org/si/objective/doctrinal-mastery/gospel-sources?lang=eng).
 I hope that the reader will fact-check every point I make, and---where I have failed to do so---I expect them to weigh the best apologetic and orthodox LDS arguments against any I present from alternative models.

 I have made an effort to capture the best LDS arguments.
-For instance, I have posted many of the documents on this site to forums visited by active, believing Latter-day Saints asking for critical feedback in order to ensure that my work fairly and accurately represents the believing LDS viewpoint and I have not failed to represent the best of the LDS position.
+For instance, I have posted many of the documents on this site to forums visited by active, believing Latter-day Saints asking for critical feedback in order to ensure that my work fairly and accurately represents the believing LDS viewpoint and that I have not failed to represent the best of the LDS position.

-Regardless of these past efforts, _please notify me if you feel that I have_:
+Regardless of these past efforts, _please do not hesitate to notify me if you feel that I have_:

 * neglected any of the best LDS data or arguments relevant to a document
 * misrepresented or misunderstood the official---or best apologetic---LDS position